eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 # contributing guide

-first of all, thank you for considering contributing to this project. you're awesome just for reading these words.
+first of all, thank you for considering contributing to this project. you're awesome just for reading these words :purple_heart:

 there are many ways to contribute, all are welcome; from improving the documentation, fixing bugs and submitting issues, to writing new features, auditing code reviews and testing for platform support.